pcolmant/repanier/README.md

     ```commandline
     service ssh restart
     ```
 7. On a new SSH session, log you in with user `repanier`.
-Reminder : Use the correct shh port.
+Reminder : Use the correct ssh port.
 Then test.
     ```commandline
     sudo -l
     ```